rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

-the advice from the PHE dedicated advice service (or PHE local health protection team if escalated), settings must ask those people who have been in close contact with the person who has tested positive to self-isolate for 14 days since they were last in close contact with that person when they were infectious.
+the advice from the PHE dedicated advice service (or PHE local health protection team if escalated), settings must ask those people who have been in close contact with the person who has tested positive to self-isolate for 10 full days since they were last in close contact with that person when they were infectious.

 Following the launch of the NHS COVID-19 app in England, settings may find it helpful to refer to the [guidance on the use of the app in